In the beginning...

 A strong brand name and proactive attitude to innovation can quickly grow a company.
 However, you must look outside the company to continue scaling.
 With data at hand, you can identify new audiences, strong partners, and external investors that will help your company expand its territory and fend off competition.

 Heineken fiercely protects its brand reputation.
 In a sea of competitors, the brewer has found ways to differentiate itself with a premium product.
-Moreover, with Freddy’s nous for advertising and smart branding, the company has excelled at creating the perception of superiority.
+Moreover, with Freddy’s nous for advertising and smart branding, the company has excelled at creating a perception of superiority.

 Let's unpack Heineken's marketing and advertising strategies that see billions of dollars of revenue flow into the company year after year.